-I frequently teach hands-on workshops so that people can see for themselves the power and data that is at their fingertips using modern GIS technologies.
-Here are several workshops chock-full of activities that I want to share at this time, and I invite you to use these activities in your own courses.
+As I frequently teach hands-on workshops so that people can see for themselves the power and data that is at their fingertips using modern GIS technologies, I wanted to share the workshops and short courses below.
+These are chock-full of activities and I invite you to use these activities in your own courses.

 For activities inside a business course, let us focus on the following: